qltd/MomentumCenter/wp-content/plugins/buckets/readme.txt

 == Changelog ==
+= 0.3.7 =
+[Fixed] - Conflict with ACF v4 Relationship Field.
+Now loading scripts for each version seperately.
+[Fixed] - Cleaned up some styles on the Sidebar field.
+[Fixed] - Styles and Javascript weren't loading properly on ACF Options page.
+[Fixed] - Add/Edit on Page feature for ACF v4 to match the ACF v5 version with Front End Fields.
+Much more stable!
+[Added] - Updated the buckets output to use the more up to date have_rows() function from ACF.

 = 0.3.5 =
 [Fixed] - Buckets errors out if ACF is installed but Flexible Content field wasn't.
 Buckets will fallback to it's WYSIWYG mode now.